SystemErrorWang/White-box-Cartoonization/README.md

 ## License
 - Copyright (C) Xinrui Wang All rights reserved.
 Licensed under the CC BY-NC-SA 4.0
 - license (https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode).
-- Commercial application is prohibited, please remain this license if you clone this repo
+- Commercial application is prohibited, please retain this license if you clone this repo

 ## Citation